virtusize/virtusize.github.io/source/integration-guide/events-and-callbacks.rst

 passed into the function as an argument.
 That is event specific.

 .. note::
-    Event callbacks are a volatile feature, new events can be added, renamed or removed without notification as the Virtusize product evolves.
+    Event callbacks are a volatile feature and new events can be added, renamed or removed without notification as the Virtusize product evolves.